loganpaulmatheny/static-comp/README.md

 ## Wins
 - Used new tools to create wireframe and continue to increase speed.
-- Com
+- Completed the static web page in a relatively timely fashion.

 ## Challenges
-- Creating overlays of images.
+- Creating overlays of multiple images.
-- Finding contrasting colors for
+- Finding contrasting colors and exercising good desing principles.